shiftstack/dev-install/tools/dsal/README.md

 ### open-ssh.sh

-This will lookup OpenShift master and workers SGs and add rules allowing SSH traffic to the VMs.
+This will look up OpenShift master and workers SGs and add rules allowing SSH traffic to the VMs.

 ### fix-down-ports.sh